neozt/neozt-website/README.md

 ## 🚀 Getting Started

-1. Run `npm run dev` to start local web server.
+1. Run `pnpm run dev` to start local web server.
 2. Go to `localhost:4321` to view the website in your browser.

+## Deployment

+- The site is deployed on Cloudflare Pages.
+- CI/CD is configured for Cloudflare worker to monitor the Github repository and build the latest changes whenever new commits are pushed to `origin/master` branch.
+- Commands:
+    - `pnpm run build` to build the website into `/dist` folder
+    - `pnpm wrangler dev` to preview the site
+    - `pnpm wrangler deploy` to deploy the site to production

 ## Acknowledgements